hannacodes/RockBottom/README.md

 This game tells the story of a pet rock who has been accidentally dropped down a drain.
 Join it on its way back to its home!

 ## Description
-This is a 2D platformer game that we created with Pygame and Pygame_Gui.
+This is a 2D platformer game that we created with Python, and Python APIs: Pygame, Pygame_Gui, and OpenCV

 ---